Abuoblie/projectJava/README.md

-# introduction
+# Introduction
    ##what is a Class,Access Modifiers, Constructor method, methods, getters and setters

-# projectJava outline
+# ProjectJava outline
 ### Getting Ready for Java
    #### development platform and Installations
         # Windows